-The SENCO and Foundation Stage teachers will liaise with the relevant preschools to plan enhanced transitions to the EYFS unit.
+The SENCO and Foundation Stage teachers will liaise with the relevant preschools to plan enhanced transitions to the EYFS unit, using information from the school transition portal.
 Tailored programs of support and provision will be devised with all relevant professionals, alongside the family and the child and reviewed upon entry.